 Auto provisioning enables users to activate phone service through a web interface without having to enter any configuration settings.
 The phone service provider automatically deploys the required settings to register the phone.
 The process of setting up office phones is simplified to one-click provisioning and makes deployment and ongoing management of phones fast and convenient.

-How does auto provisioning work?
+How does phone provisioning work?

 With auto provisioning from Telzio, you can remotely set up phones across multiple locations in bulk, and manage them via an intuitive cloud phone services platform.